Women Holocaust survivors find joy in fighting poverty

 Holocaust outreach at Nachas began in the mid-1990s as an effort to obtain reparations.
 It came after the Swiss government decided to create a fund for survivors, Horowitz said.
 The decision followed criticism by Jewish groups who said that Swiss bank officials blocked survivors and their heirs after WWII by claiming they could not find accounts.

-Since then, Nachas has helped recover thousands of dollars in reparations for hundreds of survivors, some who also count on reparations money that they get from Germany as part of a program that began in 1952.
+Since then, Nachas has helped hundreds of survivors apply for thousands of dollars in reparations.
+Some of them also count on reparations money that they get from Germany as part of a program that began in 1952.
 Horowitz said the money is not enough, so survivors often reach out asking for help to pay for rent and other expenses.

 Nachas has received funding from groups, including the Elie Wiesel Foundation, and the Conference on Jewish Material Claims Against Germany, the organization that negotiates compensation with the German government.
 Some of the money continues to pay for the group’s exercise classes and therapy.